MinliLiao/DSN25-AE/README.md

 ## Expectations
 Due to the very long simulation time, this artifact provides a subset of results presented in the paper from Fig.6 and Fig.7 using shorter simulations (simulating 100M instructions instead of 1B).
 The results do not exactly match what is presented in the paper, but generally follow the same trend.

 The simulation of a single benchmark with a single configuration takes less than 2 hours on our machine (Neoverse-N1), and results can be obtained within a few days assuming simulations of 4 benchmarks are run in parallel.
+The `run_exps.sh` script will use as many cores as the system has (up to 20 cores) to run all 20 benchmarks in parallel.

 The generated plot `spec17_100M_slowdown.eps` is similar to the results shown in Fig. 6 of the paper.
 The geomean slowdown of DSN18 is the highest, that of 4\*A510 min_ED2P is slightly higher than 4\*A510 at 2GHz, the other configurations have lower slowdown.